Scandal at Cliveden

 Prime Minister Harold Macmillan did not recover from the crisis that engulfed the government, resigning seven months later and the Conservatives lost the general election the following year.

-However, more than careers were lost as a result of the affair.
-Stephen Ward was put on trial and committed suicide and the stress contributed to the decline in Bill Astor’s health and he died in 1966.
+However, more than careers were lost as a result of the affair; Stephen Ward was put on trial and took his own life and Bill Astor’s health declined from stress and he died in 1966.
 Cliveden had been given to the National Trust 25 years earlier and following Bill Astor’s death the family decided they no longer wished to live here.